adrianmichel/build-libcurl-windows/README.md

+This script is a clone of the same script from https://github.com/blackrosezy/build-libcurl-windows, the only difference being that the old wget was replaced by a new wget.
+This fixes an issue where libcurl could not be downloaded during the execution of the script.

 Auto download & compile libcurl
 -----------
 This batch script will automatically download the latest libcurl source code and build it using Visual Studio compiler.